 Out of stock for ordering This Clinical Guide provides comprehensive, national guidance for optimal management of pregnant and parenting women with opioid use disorder and their infants.
 The Clinical Guide helps healthcare professionals and patients determine the most clinically appropriate action for a particular situation and informs individualized treatment decisions.
 Publication ID SMA18-5054 Publication Date January 2018 Format Guidelines or Manual More like this Pregnancy and Opioid Use Disorder Download Treating Pregnant and Parenting Women With Opioid Use Disorder PDF 2.16 MB Find Related Information Audience Professional Care Providers Public Health Professionals Population Group At-Risk Children of Parents with Substance Use or Abuse Problems Pregnant Women Series Pregnancy and Opioid Use Disorder You May Also Be Interested In Pharmacologic Guidelines for Treating Individuals with Post-Traumatic Stress Disorder and Co-Occurring Opioid Use Disorders This manual offers guidelines for medication-assisted treatment for people, particularly veterans, living with post-traumatic stress disorder and co-occurring opioid use disorders.
 It covers screening, concomitant treatment, pharmacotherapy, and multiple misused substances.
 Key Substance Use and Mental Health Indicators in the United States: Results from the 2016 National Survey on Drug Use and Health This report presents 2016 national estimates of use of alcohol, tobacco products, illicit drugs (such as, marijuana, cocaine, heroin, hallucinogens, and inhalants, as well as the misuse of opioids, prescription pain relievers, tranquilizers, stimulants, and sedatives), substance use disorders, and substance use treatment among people 12 years of age and older.
 It Includes national estimates of any mental illness, serious mental illness, major depressive episode, use of mental health services and suicidal ideation among adults ages 18 or older and national estimates of major depressive episode, use of mental health services among adolescents aged 12 to 17.
 Trend information on these topics are also presented.
 TIP 56: Addressing the Specific Behavioral Health Needs of Men This guide addresses specific treatment needs of adult men living with substance use disorders.
 It reviews gender-specific research and best practices, such as common patterns of substance use among men and specific treatment issues and strategies.
 TIP 48: Managing Depressive Symptoms in Substance Abuse Clients During Early Recovery This guide helps substance use counselors treat clients with symptoms of depression and substance use conditions.
 Program administrators will learn how to integrate depression treatment into early drug treatment.
 The guidelines cover screening, assessment, treatment, counseling, cultural competence, and continuing care.
-Access the literature review.
 Behavioral Health Equity Barometer, 2014 This report provides a snapshot of key aspects of behavioral health, serious mental illness, suicidal thoughts, and mental illness, substance use disorders, or both.
 The information is based on selected determinants of health, including race and ethnicity, income level, geography, and health insurance status.
 Federal Guidelines for Opioid Treatment Programs This manual provides guidelines for the operation of opioid treatment programs.
 It covers patient assessment, treatment planning, and recovery care.
 The manual also offers guidance for medication-assisted treatment for methadone and buprenorphine, and overdose and relapse prevention.